Cicero, Illinois

-Cicero (originally known as Hawthorne) is a suburb of Chicago and an incorporated town in Cook County, Illinois, United States.
-Per the 2020 census, the population was 85,268. making it the 11th largest municipality in Illinois.
-The town of Cicero is named after Marcus Tullius Cicero, a Roman statesman and orator.
+Cicero is a town in Cook County, Illinois, United States, and a suburb of Chicago.
+As of the 2020 census, the population was 85,268, making it the 11th-most populous municipality in Illinois.
+The town is named after Marcus Tullius Cicero, a Roman statesman and orator.
+With a population more than 89% Hispanic, the town is the most Hispanic in the state of Illinois.

 History

 Originally, Cicero Township occupied an area six times the size of its current territory.
 The cities of Oak Park and Berwyn were incorporated from portions of Cicero Township, and other portions, such as Austin, were annexed into the city of Chicago.

 By 1911, an aerodrome called the Cicero Flying Field had been established as the town's first aircraft facility of any type, located on a roughly square plot of land about 800 meters (1/2-mile) per side, on then-open ground at 41°51′19″N 87°44′56″W by the Aero Club of Illinois, founded on February 10, 1910.
-Famous pilots like Hans-Joachim Buddecke, Lincoln Beachey, Chance M. Vought and others flew from there at various times during the "pioneer era" of aviation in the United States shortly before the nation's involvement in World War I, before the field closed in mid-April 1916.
+Famous pilots like Hans-Joachim Buddecke, Lincoln Beachey, Chance M. Vought and others flew from there at various times during the "pioneer era" of aviation in the United States shortly before the nation's involvement in World War I; the field closed in mid-April 1916.

-Al Capone built his criminal empire in Chicago before moving to Cicero to escape the reach of Chicago police.
+After building his criminal empire in Chicago, Al Capone moved to Cicero to escape the reach of Chicago police.
 The 1924 Cicero municipal elections were particularly violent due to gang-related efforts to secure a favorable election result.

 On July 11–12, 1951, a race riot erupted in Cicero when a white mob of around 4,000 attacked and burned an apartment building at 6139 W. 19th Street that housed the African-American family of Harvey Clark Jr., a Chicago Transit Authority bus driver who had relocated to the all-white city.
 Governor Adlai E. Stevenson was forced to call out the Illinois National Guard.
 The Clarks moved away and the building had to be boarded up.
 The Cicero riot received worldwide condemnation.